 Peugeot 5008 review - Interior, design and technology

-This second-generation 5008 is radically different from its predecessor, with Peugeot repositioning the car as a full-sized seven-seat SUV to meet the growing demand of buyers for off-roaders.
+This second-generation 5008 is radically different from its predecessor, with Peugeot repositioning the car as a full-sized seven-seat SUV to meet the growing demand from car buyers.

-The upright grille, detailed headlights and tail-lights, the steep windscreen, raised ride height and hidden C-pillars all give the 5008 a distinctive look, and it’s a similar design to the closely-related 3008.
+The upright grille, detailed headlights and tail lights, the steep windscreen, raised ride height and hidden C-pillars all give the 5008 a distinctive look, and it’s a similar design to the closely related 3008.
 Cars like the Skoda Kodiaq have a more traditional look, but the 5008 certainly has a distinctive style, and a facelift in 2020 brought further stylistic tweaks to help freshen things up.

-On the inside, it’s all good news, as the 5008 has the same top-quality interior as the 3008, making it one of the best cars in its class to sit in.
-The dashboard wraps around the driver, incorporating Peugeot’s infotainment system on an 8.0-inch touchscreen for entry Active versions and a larger 10-inch screen for all other specifications.
+On the inside, it’s all good news, as the 5008 has the same high-quality interior as the 3008.
+The dashboard wraps around the driver, incorporating Peugeot’s infotainment system – an 8.0-inch touchscreen for entry Active versions and a larger 10-inch screen for all other specifications.

-The small steering wheel and high-mounted instrument cluster remain as well, and you get Peugeot’s latest 'i-Cockpit' display, with a 12.3-inch digital screen behind the wheel.
-Like Audi’s Virtual Cockpit, it means you can change the layout of the dials, choose what is displayed (and how) or show the sat-nav instructions in front of you if you have an Allure trim model or above.
+The small steering wheel and high-mounted instrument cluster remain, and you get Peugeot’s latest 'i-Cockpit' display, with a 12.3-inch digital screen behind the wheel.
+Like Audi’s Virtual Cockpit, you can change the layout of the dials, choose what is displayed (and how) or show the sat-nav instructions in front of you if you have an Allure trim model or above.

-Apart from some lower-quality materials lower down in the cabin, and the fiddly touchscreen controls for the air-con, the 5008’s interior is one of the best in its class.
-It’s great-looking, high quality and functional.
+Apart from some lower-quality materials on the bottom of door cards and the fiddly touchscreen controls for the air-con, the 5008’s interior is among the best in its class.
+It’s great-looking yet functional.
 What more could you ask for in a seven-seater car?

 Sat-nav, stereo and infotainment

-Peugeot’s 12.3-inch dash display and eight-inch touchscreen deliver plenty of tech.
-All models get these screens, as well as Apple CarPlay and Android Auto, while GT Line trim features sat-nav with three years of live updates.
-This adds features such as traffic info, local search and weather forecasts.
+Peugeot’s 12.3-inch dash display and central infotainment touchscreen look snazzy, and all models get Apple CarPlay and Android Auto.
+Mid-range Allure trim upwards features sat-nav with six months of live updates, providing up-to-the-minute traffic info, local search and weather forecasts.

 In this review

-- 1Peugeot 5008 reviewThe Peugeot 5008 takes the SUV looks of the smaller 3008 and adds more space and a third row of seats
+- 1Peugeot 5008 reviewThe Peugeot 5008 is a stylish family SUV that offers good practicality and a useful third row of seats

-- 3MPG, CO2 and Running CostsDiesel engines offer strong economy figures, and even the small petrol is reasonable
+- 3MPG, CO2 and Running CostsDiesel engines offer strong economy figures in the Peugeot 5008; there is no plug-in hybrid, though

 - 4Interior, design and technology - currently readingA stylish interior and plenty of kit help the Peugeot 5008 seven-seater stand out from the crowd